sadam-codes/ecomm/frontend/SUPABASE_FIX.md

    - Go to https://supabase.com/dashboard
    - Click "New Project"
    - Choose an organization
-   - Enter project name (e.g., "ShopHub")
+   - Enter project name (e.g., "LuxeMart")
    - Set a database password
    - Select a region
    - Click "Create new project"